Eyes and Dyslexia

-Crossbow Education produce a pack of 6 inexpensive "Eye Level Reading Rulers", which are blue, yellow or pink tinted strips.
+Crossbow Education produce a pack of 10 inexpensive "Eye Level Reading Rulers", in the full range of colours recommended by leading vision scientists.
 Particularly helpful for focusing and tracking as well as combatting white glare.

 The BDA Shop stocks a range of coloured overlays, both multiple packs of different colours and individual colours.

 - Monitor ovelays are available in different shades and sizes which are held onto the screen by static.
 Available from the BDA Shop.

 - Claro View:, software offering a simple way of changing the background colour of the screen, with a wide range of different colours.

 - Claro Screen Ruler suite: software to help with visual tracking and focusing on-screen.
 The Screen Ruler allows part of the screen to be highlighted or underlined depending on the user's preference.
 It provides a strip or ruler across the screen, which can have the contrast changed and have the background coloured or greyed out.